CS2103AUG2016-W11-C1/main/doc/UserGuide.md

 *Examples:*

 ```
-// Setting a reminder at 15 October 2016, 6pm without any notes.
+// Setting a reminder for the deadline 'pay utility bills' without any notes.
 > remind pay utility bills t/2016-10-15 06:00pm

-// Setting a reminder at 16 October 2016, 7am with the note buy groceries .
+// Setting a reminder for the event 'house warming' with the note 'buy groceries'.
 > remind house warming t/2016-10-16 07:00am n/buy groceries
 ```

-*Results:*

-1. A reminder is added to the deadline `pay utility bills`.
-2. A reminder with a note `buy groceries` attached is added to the event `house warming`.

 *Fun Fact:*